Please click here if you do not see a Nav Frame at left

 During the 2002 World Championship in Mah-Jongg I learned of the location of "the best mah-jongg shopping in Tokyo."
 It's located in TAKEYA discount/department store near OKACHIMACHI station (even closer to NAKA-OKACHIMACHI station).
 The phone number is (03) 3835-7777.

-Martin Rep has visited the store and he advises that the mah-jongg stuff is hidden away on the 8th floor.
+Martin Rep has visited the store and he advises that the mah-jongg stuff is hidden away on the 8th floor (I should have mentioned that myself).
 There isn't a lot to choose from, but it's cheap.

 There are dozens of mah-jongg shops and mah-jongg parlors listed in the Hong Kong yellow pages.
 Here are the addresses of a few (unless otherwise noted, these are all shops):